-The School of Cybernetics is a non-traditional School based in the College of Engineering, Computing and Cybernetics at the Australian National University; we are making space for different futures.
+The School of Cybernetics, based in the College of Systems and Society at The Australian National University (ANU), is dedicated to creating meaningful social and environmental impact; we are making space for different futures.

-Established in 2021, the School of Cybernetics is the Australian National University's first new School in nearly half a century.
+Established in 2021, the School of Cybernetics is first new School at ANU in nearly half a century.